uber-go/nilaway/testdata/integration/README.md

 # NilAway Integration Test Folder

-To prevent functionality regressions when developing NilAway, we have leveraged `analysistest` test framework to write unit tests (`testdata/src` folder).
+To prevent functionality regressions when developing NilAway, we have leveraged `analysistest` test framework to write a extensive test suite (`testdata/src` folder).
 However, it has two major limitations that make it undesirable to ensure real-world behaviors:

 * It does not read the "want" comments in the upstream package when analyzing downstream packages.
   This makes it impossible to test our multi-package inference algorithm: NilAway might report an